-The Bassetlaw Garden Village (BGV) is a strategic allocation site within the Draft Bassetlaw Local Plan (DBLP).
+The Bassetlaw Garden Village (BGV) is a strategic allocation site within the Bassetlaw Local Plan (BLP).
 The BGV aims to have a unique identity, becoming a destination in its own right, distinctive from surrounding towns and villages.
 The site is projected to transform into a self-sustaining, healthy and green new community, representing a lifestyle choice for those who wish to live or work there.
 Furthermore, Bassetlaw Garden Village is expected to create a legacy to the benefit of future generations: significant opportunities to secure meaningful new infrastructure, secure growth to the District's economic potential and achieve significant environmental gains.

-The BGV policies mentioned in the previous section have been written in a manner that align with the Spatial Objectives of the DBLP.
+The BGV policies mentioned in the previous section have been written in a manner that align with the Spatial Objectives of the BLP.
 Alongside this, the policies for the site have also been informed by 'Garden-City principles'; promoted by the Town and Country Planning Association (TCPA).
 The locally-led TCPA Garden-City principles below provide a framework for good place-making, delivery and management at a Garden Village level.
 These should not be taken as rules for creating all new places.
 Rather, the below criteria is a TCPA promoted innovative, imaginative and specific to a local context list, aiming to ensure the Bassetlaw Garden Village is unique and appropriate to place.

-- Land value capture for the benefit of the community; - Strong vision, leadership and community engagement; - Community ownership of land and long-term stewardship of assets; - Mixed-tenure homes and housing types that are genuinely affordable; - A wide range of local jobs in the Garden Village within easy commuting distance of homes; - Beautifully and imaginatively designed homes with gardens, combining the best of town and country to create healthy communities, and including opportunities to grow food; - Development that enhances the natural environment, providing a comprehensive green infrastructure network and net biodiversity gains, and that uses zero-carbon and energy-positive technology to ensure climate resilience; - Strong cultural, recreational and shopping facilities in walkable, vibrant, sociable neighbourhoods; - Integrated and accessible transport systems, with walking, cycling and public transport designed to be the most attractive forms of local transport.
+- Land value capture for the benefit of the community; - Strong vision, leadership and community engagement; - Community ownership of land and long-term stewardship of assets; - Mixed-tenure homes and housing types that are genuinely affordable; - A wide range of local jobs in the Garden Village within easy commuting distance of homes; - Beautifully and imaginatively designed homes with gardens, combining the best of town and country to create healthy communities, and including opportunities to grow food; - Development that enhances the natural environment, providing a comprehensive green infrastructure network and net biodiversity gains, and that uses zero-carbon and energy-positive technology to ensure climate resilience; - Strong cultural, recreational and shopping facilities in walkable, vibrant, sociable neighbourhoods; - Integrated and accessible transport systems, with walking, cycling and public transport designed to be the most attractive forms of local transport. - Integrated and accessible transport systems, with walking, cycling and public transport designed to be the most attractive forms of local transport.

-Additionally, all BGV policies and associated evidence base benefits from 5 locally distinctive key principles, which policies are expected to adhere to alongside the before mentioned spatial objectives of the DBLP and the Garden City principles promoted by the TCPA.
+Additionally, all BGV policies and associated evidence base benefits from 6 locally distinctive key principles, which policies are expected to adhere to alongside the before mentioned spatial objectives of the DBLP and the Garden City principles promoted by the TCPA.
 The 5 locally distinctive key principles are as follows: